MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ### Welcome messages

-When proactive messaging are used to send a welcome message to a user, there is no context for why the users receive the message.
+When proactive messaging is used to send a welcome message to a user, there is no context for why the users receive the message.
 This is also the first time users interact with your app.
 It is an opportunity to create a good first impression.
 The best welcome messages must include:

-* **Why a user is receiving the message**: It must be very clear to the user why they are receiving the message.
+* Why a user is receiving the message: It must be very clear to the user why they are receiving the message.
 If your bot was installed in a channel and you sent a welcome message to all users, let them know what channel it was installed in and who installed it.
-* **What do you offer**: Users must be able to identify what they can do with your app and what value can you bring to them.
+* What do you offer: Users must be able to identify what they can do with your app and what value can you bring to them.
-* **What should they do next**: Invite users to try out a command, or interact with your app.
+* What should they do next: Invite users to try out a command, or interact with your app.

 Poor welcome messages can lead to users blocking your bot.
 Write to the point and clear welcome messages.
 Iterate on the welcome messages if they are not having the desired effect.